5 tips for writing production-ready Celery tasks

 Everything starts from understanding the real world use case: how to split the work, what are the desired semantics (per task), etc. As a final practical tip, make sure you have a proper local Celery playground which you’re confident to use for trying things out.
 For example, understanding how different retry strategies or primitives actually work, it’s often easiest to try them in a simple playground project before introducing them into a complex, full-fledged web app.

-Want to join Jerry and build great things at Wolt? 👋 Check all of our engineering roles!
+Want to join Jerry and build great things with Python at Wolt? 👋 We’re looking for multiple Senior Python Engineers!